OREL-group/Project-Management-SU-23/Final Papers/TEMPLATE-CESAR-SOLIS.md

-## IS340 Term Paper: Open Source Japan Tourist Guide Webpage
+## IS340 Term Paper SkillFullHands.com
 ### Abstract
 This paper is going to outline the target audience, project scope, and scaling, and the different developmental phases of the website called “"Skillfullhands.com,".
 This project is designed to help unemployment among blue collar workers.
 I will also use concepts and ideals learned in IS 340 to bring the project to life.
 ### Purpose